Artush and Zaur: Plot

 After spending time together in Tbilisi, the two decide to marry despite the fact that, similar to their home countries, the Georgian law makes no provision for same-sex marriages.
 With the help of their Georgian colleague and friend Shota, the couple heads to Poti to meet Klaas Hendrikse, a Dutch priest said to be the mentor of Georgia's First Lady Sandra Roelofs.
 He performs a wedding ceremony for Artush and Zaur in accordance with the regulations of the Protestant Church in the Netherlands.
 After returning to Baku, Zaur seeks a way to visit Artush in Armenia where free entrance of Azerbaijani citizens has been prohibited since the advent of the war.
 Through an NGO, he manages to arrange for participation in a two-day civil conference in Yerevan where Artush resides.
 However upon Zaur's arrival in Yerevan, Artush refuses to meet, explaining this by his fear of the Armenian secret service which would later persecute him and his family for rubbing shoulders with a citizen of an enemy state.

 Back in Baku, Zaur is attacked by members of the radical movement Organisation for the Freedom of Karabakh in retaliation for his visit to Armenia.
 They harass and threaten him and force him to participate in a state-sponsored television program to make denouncing statements with regard to his journey, in line with the state's official anti-Armenian propaganda.
 Meanwhile, Artush meets a priest in Echmiadzin whose nephew is due to represent Armenia in an upcoming wrestling championship to be held in Baku.
 Through him Artush manages to be included in the official list of media reporters who will accompany the athletes.
 In Baku, Artush escapes the event and meets Zaur.
 The two spend the night together only to discover in the morning that Artush's disappearance was reported to Azerbaijani authorities and he is being searched.
 Realising the problems, public reproach and punishment they will face if caught, Artush and Zaur head to Old City, Baku where they climb to the Maiden Tower and commit joint suicide by jumping from its top.

 Critical reception

 Azerbaijani-Russian writer Chingiz Huseynov noted the forbiddenness of the topic and compared the controversial nature of the novel to that of Nabokov's Lolita.
 According to him, the rather allegorical ending of the book reveals the tragedy of a couple who is victimised not for being homosexual (which is still a taboo in the South Caucasus), but for belonging to two rival nations.

+Soon after the release of the book Ali Akbar said he was contacted by fellow journalists from the Armenian news agency PanARMENIAN.Net who said the plot was not realistic, as "there are no gays in Armenia."